donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-27-post-reviews-for-jekyll.md

 My goal is to have my Reviews-Ratings show up on Google search and increase my positioning and show a page review rating in search results, incorporated with Google Reviews.
 Doing so means perfect microdata with aggregate, "Averaged" page and site ratings, or it would be useless for my goal.

-Hoping to get somthing like this on search results
+Hoping to get something like this on search results

 {% include figure image_path="/assets/images/db-reviews-goolgle-search.jpg" alt="Search Results" caption="Search Results" %}